zira-dev/docs/_posts/2021-07-06-digital-forms.md

 ---
 title: Go paperless with digital forms
 subtitle: Use forms to digitize manual operations, use metrics and unit of measures in order to trigger alerts and visualize your data
-tags: [updates, new, featured]
+tags:
+- updates
+- new
+- featured
-author: alex
+author: jake

 ---
 ## Digital forms use cases
 Digitizing pen and paper processes brings instantaneous value and operational benefits to an organization.